truenas/documentation/content/SCALE/SCALECLIReference/App/_index.md

 You can enter commands from the main CLI prompt or from the **app** namespace prompts.

 ## App Child Namespace Contents
-The following articles provide information on **app** child authentication namespaces:
+The following articles provide information on **app** child namespaces:

 {{< children depth="2" description="true" >}}